-- 1) Issue an Everbridge notification to airlines and tenants when low visibility is forecast for SMF. - 2) Issue an Everbridge notification to airlines and tenants when low visibility conditions (2,000' visibility or lower) exist at SMF. - 3) Provide "follow me" services for aircraft and ground vehicles as requested. - 4) Monitor and enforce ground vehicle restriction on the airfield. - Determine when vendor deliveries to airfield locations cannot be conducted safely and halt when appropriate.
-Notify the Comm Center and Landside Operations. - 6) Issue an Everbridge notification when reduced visibility conditions have concluded and normal ground operations may resume.
+- 1) Issue a mass notification such as Rave to airlines and tenants when low visibility is forecast for SMF. - 2) Issue a mass notification such as Rave to airlines and tenants when low visibility conditions (2,000' visibility or lower) exist at SMF. - 3) Provide "follow me" services for aircraft and ground vehicles as requested. - 4) Monitor and enforce ground vehicle restriction on the airfield. - Determine when vendor deliveries to airfield locations cannot be conducted safely and halt when appropriate.
+Notify the Communication Center and Landside Operations. - 6) Issue a mass notification such as Rave when reduced visibility conditions have concluded and normal ground operations may resume.